veevo/dev/src/spiritism/mediums/evolution.md

 ---
 layout: default-md
 section: Mediums
-title: The evolution of a Medium
+title: Evolution of the Mediumship
 subtitle: In vestibulum massa quis arcu lobortis tempus.
 Nam pretium arcu in odio vulputate luctus.
 ---

-## The evolution of a Medium
+## The evolution of the Mediumship

 Once mediumship of any type has shown itself, it begins a life long commitment that requires deep personal growth and modification, not just learning about Spiritism through books or a Spiritist Center.